kumar9060/BankApp/README.md

 # 🏦 Bank Security Application

-This is a full-stack Spring Boot-based banking application that provides secure RESTful APIs for managing user accounts, cards, investments, and admin functionalities.
+This is a Spring Boot-based backend banking application that provides secure RESTful APIs for managing user accounts, cards, investments, and admin functionalities.
 It integrates JWT-based authentication, role-based access control, and follows a modular structure separating concerns across controllers, services, repositories, DTOs, and security layers.

 ---